DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Role (primary)

 Useful for understanding context and function of the device in the network.
 Note: Be aware, that with [NetBox 4.3](https://netboxlabs.com/docs/netbox/en/stable/release-notes/version-4.3/#hierarchical-device-roles-18245) roles can be child or parent (optional).
-For instance a firewall now can be a child of a gatway.
+For instance a firewall now can be a child of a gateway.

 ### Role (secondary)